tommyvange/RustDeskPro-WSS/README.md

 - A Linux server with root/sudo
 - Docker Engine and Docker Compose Plugin installed
 - A DNS A/AAAA record pointing your domain to this server’s public IP
-- UFW or another firewall configured to allow HTTP-traffic
+- UFW or another firewall configured to match the [firewall section](#firewall-ufw-guide).

 Steps
 1) Clone the repository